Menu

 Climate and Health Posters

-Created by PHI’s Center for Climate Change and Health, browse a new series of posters designed to help the public—including patients, families and communities—understand the health impacts of climate change and what they can do to protect themselves and the planet.
+Explore a series of posters designed to help the public—including patients, families and communities—understand the health impacts of climate change and what they can do to protect themselves and the planet.

 An image for Climate and Health Posters